patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 ### Server-side filtering/sorting/pagination

-The usage is similar here, but some client-specific arguments are no longer required (like `getSortValues` and the `getItemValue` property of the filter category) and we break up the arguments object passed to `useLocalTableControls` into two separate objects passed to `useTableControlState` and `useTableControlProps` based on when they are needed.
+The usage is similar here, but some client-specific arguments are no longer required (like `getSortValues` and the `getItemValue` property of the filter category) and we break up the arguments object passed to `useClientTableBatteries` into two separate objects passed to `useTableState` and `useTablePropHelpers` based on when they are needed.
 See [Which hooks/functions do I need?](#which-hooksfunctions-do-i-need) Note that the object passed to the latter contains all the properties of the object returned by the former in addition to things derived from the fetched API data.
-All of the arguments passed to both `useTableControlState` and `useTableControlProps` as well as the return values from both are included in the `tableControls` object returned by `useTableControlProps` (and by `useLocalTableControls` used in the [client-side example above](#client-side-filteringsortingpagination)).
+All of the arguments passed to both `useTableState` and `useTablePropHelpers` as well as the return values from both are included in the `tableBatteries` object returned by `useTablePropHelpers` (and by `useClientTableBatteries` used in the [client-side example above](#client-side-filteringsortingpagination)).
 This way, we have one big object we can pass around to any components or functions that need any of the configuration, state, derived state, or props present on it, and we can destructure/reference them from a central place no matter where they came from.

 It's important to note that because filtering/sorting/pagination are being done on the server, you must refetch your data from the server when the user changes their filter, sort or pagination parameters.
-The `tableControlState` object returned by `useTableControlState` has a string property called `cacheKey` for this purpose.
+The `tableState` object returned by `useTableState` has a string property called `cacheKey` for this purpose.
 In this example, we use the `cacheKey` as a dependency of the `useEffect` that fetches our data.
 When the user interacts with table controls, the `cacheKey` will change which triggers the data to be refetched based on the new state.
 The `cacheKey` can also be used to cache data views we've already seen and avoid unnecessary network calls (see the advanced example [Caching to prevent redundant data fetches](#caching-to-prevent-redundant-data-fetches)).

-Note also: the destructuring of `tableControls` and returned JSX in this example **_is identical to the [client-side example above](#client-side-filteringsortingpagination)_**.
-The only differences between client-paginated and server-paginated tables are in the hook calls; the `tableControls` object and its usage are always the same.
+Note also: the destructuring of `tableBatteries` and returned JSX in this example **_is identical to the [client-side example above](#client-side-filteringsortingpagination)_**.
+The only differences between client-paginated and server-paginated tables are in the hook calls; the `tableBatteries` object and its usage are always the same.

 ```js file="./ExampleBasicServerPaginated.tsx"